SachinKasar/reactjs-parent-child-communication/README.md

 1. Pass dynamic value to child component using Props.
 2. State, setState - Updated compoenent's state.
 3. setState() - render() auto call.
+     - Why not to updated state withouth setState()
+     - why only props setter doe not works.
 4. State uplifting to parent - a reccommended practice.
 5. Invoking events defined in parent component for state change.